morellanthony/personal-blog/content/posts/CWEE.md

 # Review: Hack The Box Certified Web Exploitation Expert (CWEE) Certification

-The **CWEE certification** is an contains an extremely challenging path and exam.
+The **CWEE certification** is an extremely challenging path and exam.
 I hope this review helps readers set better expectations for themselves and avoid any pitfalls I made while taking the exam.

 ---